Esther M. Conwell

 Esther Marley Conwell (May 23, 1922 – November 16, 2014) was a pioneering American chemist and physicist, best known for the Conwell-Weisskopf theory that describes how electrons travel through semiconductors, a breakthrough that helped revolutionize modern computing.
-During her life, she was described as one of the most important women in science.
+Her work enabled the microelectronics industry, long-distance communications networks, advanced photocopying, solar cells, and light-emitting diodes.

 Conwell studied properties of semiconductors and organic conductors, especially electron transport.
 In 1990, she became an adjunct professor at the University of Rochester while still working at Xerox.
 In 1998, she joined the University of Rochester faculty full-time as a professor of chemistry, focused on the flow of electrons through DNA.

 Conwell held four patents and published more than 270 papers and multiple textbooks over the course of her career.
 Her textbook, High Field Transport in Semiconductors, became the authoritative text in the field.
 She received numerous honors, including the National Medal of Science in 2009.

-Education
+Early life and education

+Esther Marley Conwell grew up in New York City, the oldest of three daughters of immigrant parents.
+Education was important in her family.
+Conwell took biology and physics, but not chemistry, in high school.